Collaborations and datasets

 |Lundy house sparrows

 The amount a parent provisions may depend on how costly provisioning is, how beneficial it is to the offspring, and how much the social mate provisions (e.g., through indirect genetic effects).
-We were lucky to have the opportunity to help Julia Schroeder on the long-term study of house sparrows on Lundy Island.
+We collaborate with Julia Schroeder on the long-term study of house sparrows on Lundy Island.
 This isolated population allows accurate monitoring of fitness, enabling us to investigate the evolution of provisioning behaviour.

 |Gender differences in scientific academia